 Of course, not all of these activities CAN realistically be avoided – of course, you have to lift and care for other children, pick up stuff or go to the supermarket.
 Just try to get as much help as you can, go slowly and think before you move.

 Stay as active as you can.
-Follow your physiotherapist’s guidelines and keep doing the core activation and pelvic floor exercises described in yesterday’s post EVERY DAY.
+Follow your physiotherapist’s guidelines and keep doing the core activation and pelvic floor exercises described in this post EVERY DAY.
 You will get some relief as well as be training your vital core muscles in preparation for your post-baby flat tummy!

 Thanks to the Association of Chartered Physiotherapists for Women’s Health for their great guidelines

 The MUTU System Program is safe and beneficial during a healthy, low risk pregnancy.
 The 12 Week Program is safe for pregnant women.
 It focuses on alignment, muscle stretching and release, core and pelvic floor muscle connection and engagement, and includes low impact, more intensive workouts for you to progress to when you’re ready.